madmodder123/retropie_saves/README.md

 These are mostly USA versions of games because for a lot of cases they are the ones you should be playing due to NTSC generally being better than the PAL versions (although i'm sure there are exceptions).

 MURICA!

+Just download this as a .ZIP file and extract it to your ROM directory (by default it is /home/pi/RetroPie/roms)